-A: Genetic mutations often run in families.
+A: Gene mutations often run in families.
 So, if you have an inherited risk for cancer, others in your family may, too.
 If a gene mutation is identified in you, the genetic counselor will explain the inheritance pattern and outline the information to share with your relatives.
-If you have had cancer, your testing may be the most informative way to evaluate risk of a hereditary predisposition, not just for yourself, but for your family as a whole.
-Providing relatives with information about their risk can be a powerful tool to help change the course of cancer in your family.
+If you have had cancer, your testing may be the most valuable way to evaluate risk of a hereditary predisposition, not just for yourself, but for your family as a whole.
+Providing relatives with information about their risk can be a powerful tool to help change the occurrence of cancer in your family.

 Q: What does genetic testing involve?

-A: Genetic testing usually involves a blood draw sent for DNA analysis at an outside laboratory.
-There are many genetic tests available and the genetic counselor will discuss your options with you including benefits and limitations of each.
+A: Genetic testing usually involves sending blood or saliva to an outside laboratory for DNA analysis.
+There are many different genetic tests available and the genetic counselor will discuss your options with you, including benefits and limitations of each.
 Results usually take around three weeks to receive once an individual provides their sample for testing.

 Not everyone is a candidate for genetic testing and some people who are may decide not to pursue testing, or to take additional time to consider their options after meeting with a genetic counselor.

 Because genetic testing constantly evolves, some people with normal results in the past may benefit from updated testing with new technologies.

 Genetic counseling does not always involve genetic testing.
 Even without a genetic test (or if genetic testing is normal), increased screening or prevention measures may still be recommended based on the cancers in your family.